 What Is a Herniated Disc?

-Severe, sharp pain that gets better when lying down or bending over can be indicative of a herniated disc, but pain is usually not the only symptom.
-Because herniated discs tend to occur in the upper and lower sections of the spine and put pressure on the nerves in those areas, symptoms of weakness, tingling, or numbness in the extremities are likely.
+Severe, sharp pain that gets better when lying down or bending over can be indicative of a herniated disc, but the pain is usually not the only symptom.
+Because herniated discs tend to occur in the upper and lower sections of the spine and put pressure on the nerves in those areas, symptoms of weakness, tingling, or numbness in the extremities are likely to occur as well.
 You may also have shooting pain that travels down the arm or leg.

 What Causes Herniated Discs?